rMiccolis/binanceB/README.md

 - Copy ssh public key into .ssh authorized_keys file of the remote host to use ssh connection without password prompt
 - Enable passwordless sudo to the system user account to which connect through ssh (in sudoers file append using sudo visudo: $USER ALL=(ALL) NOPASSWD: ALL) [Where $USER is your username on your system ]

-## EXAMPLE OF main_config.json (find example file in ./kubernetes/app/main_config.json.example)
+### EXAMPLE OF main_config.json (find example file in ./kubernetes/app/main_config.json.example)

-{
-"environment": "production", #or "development" to set master ip as cluster_public_ip (sets it as private master ip: ES: 192.168.1.200.
-With 'development' cluster won't be accessible from outside of the network)
-"cluster_dns_name": "cluster.com",
-"cluster_public_ip": "84.248.17.191",
-"master_host": "m1@192.168.1.200",
-"hosts": ["w1@192.168.1.201","w2@192.168.1.202"], #user_name@ip_address (ip address must be from internal interface like in this example)
-"server_access_token_secret": "server_access_token_secret",
-"server_refresh_token_secret": "server_refresh_token_secret",
-"server_access_token_lifetime": "50",
-"server_refresh_token_lifetime": "50",
-"mongo_root_username": "mongorootusername",
-"mongo_root_password": "mongorootpassword"
-}

 ## Launch script for auto creating VM on hyper-v (windows) and setup and boot all the application

 **IMPORTANT:**
-TO LET THIS SCRIPT WORK, YOU MUST PICK A CLOUD-IMAGE ISO FOR YOUR LINUX DISTRO (ex: focal-server-cloudimg-amd64)
+TO LET THIS SCRIPT WORK, YOU **MUST**:
+- PICK A CLOUD-IMAGE ISO FOR YOUR LINUX DISTRO (ex: focal-server-cloudimg-amd64)
+- have the ssh key pairs of the host you're launching all the infrastructure from (used to access and setup all other hosts.
+The host is your host that has access to github repo and from which the script will be launched) at the default path C:\Users\USERNAME\.ssh\ .
+This key must have access to github repository

 Launch generate_hyperv_vms.ps1:
 Input parameter: